man in his 40s doing a beginner workout at home in a living room

 Tuesday, Thursday, Saturday, Sunday (Rest Days):

 That is it.
 Fifteen minutes, three days a week.
 If that sounds almost embarrassingly light — good.
 That is the point.
+The goal is not to feel destroyed.
+The goal is to build a realistic workout schedule you can sustain.

 Flip 7 Peanut Butter Power